The Tide has finally come in.

 In case you’re wondering, a linear park is exactly what it sounds like – a long, narrow stretch of greenery.
 New York’s own linear park, the vaunted High Line – which the Tide likes to favourably compare itself to – is set along a former elevated train track.
 Right now the Tide is 1km long, but once things are done and dusted it’ll be five times that length, running along the entire circumference of the Greenwich Peninsula (and making it twice as long as The High Line).

 The ‘elevated’ part of this equation comes into play thanks to the raised walkways that tower 9m above the ground on angular struts.
-And despite their straight-edged composition, there’s not a single right angle in sight, almost as if it were designed by some kind of cubist-painter-turned-
+And despite their straight-edged composition, there’s not a single right angle in sight, almost as if it were designed by some kind of cubist-painter-turned-architect.
+Everything’s connected by timber bridges and it’s all a uniform grey that’s been liberally srinkled with dashes of vibrant colour from the various public artworks on show.

 Now THAT’s wellness.

-NOTE: The Tide is open now.
-You can find out more and see a full list of its features at their website right HERE.
+NOTE: The Tide is open daily.
+You can find out more and see what’s on right HERE.

 The Tide | Pier Walk, Greenwich Peninsula, SE10 0ES